kriserickson/aging-coder/src/posts/older/2014-03-13-tools-for-the-modern-web-developer-on-windows.md

 ---
 layout: post
-title: "Tools for the Modern Web Developer on Windows"
+title: Tools for the Modern Web Developer on Windows
-description: ""
+description: 'The article discusses embracing Windows for modern web development with a strong editor, JetBrains tooling, and a Unix-like toolchain.
+It emphasizes reliable editors, static analysis, and cross-platform compatibility.'
 category: Programming
-tags: [Programming,Windows]
+tags:
+  - Programming
+  - Windows
 ---

 Be a windows developer in the web world sucks.
 Bring a windows laptop to conference or meet-up you feel like the